How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Turn on the vacuum and let it run for about three minutes.
-This should eliminate any blockages from the shower drain.
+Switch on the vacuum and allow it to run for around three minutes.
+This should help remove any blockages from your shower drain.

 Method | Supplies Needed | Steps |